jdickson1992/IaC_boilerplate/README.md

 ## What does it do? 🔎
 This repo will create a full `Infrastructure as Code` (IaC) environment, from **provisioning** to **deployment** using:

-- `Terraform` to provision resources on the cloud
+- `Terraform` to provision resources on the cloud 🌎
-- `Ansible` to setup infra on the cloud and initialise the **Docker Swarm** cluster
+- `Ansible` to setup infra on the cloud and initialise the **Docker Swarm** cluster 💻
-- `Ansible` to deploy the docker stacks on the cloud infra.
+- `Ansible` to deploy the docker stacks on the cloud infra 🐳

----

 ## Prerequisites 🔐